Edition: GallatheaGalatea

 Exeunt.

 Are you prating?
-I will bridle thy tongue and thy power, and in spite of mine own
+I will bridle thy tongue and thy power, and in

-I will use thee like a captive, and show myself a conqueror.
+shall see that I will use thee like a captive, and show myself a conqueror.

-To her nymphs
+( To her nymphs ) Come, have

-) Come, have him in, that we may devise apt punishments for his proud presumptions.
+that we may devise apt punishments for his proud presumptions.

 4.1